 - Check on your retirement savings

 If you have not started saving, this would be the best time for you to dedicate a certain percentage of your total income to your retirement account.
-At this age, it may require you to save a chunk but in the long run, it would be worth the while.
+At this age, it may require you to save a chunk, but someday, it will be worthy.
 If you had started your retirement savings early enough, you might also consider increasing these savings.

 - Consider disability insurance